-Schools closed due to the Coronavirus outbreak brings a new home learning challenge for many parents.
+School closure and self-isolation due to the Coronavirus brings a new home learning challenge for many parents.
 Our Learning Team have put together a range of resources to help you out each one is based around the buildings at the Museum.
 We will be uploading a new resource every Tuesday afternoon during February and March 2021.
 We’d love to see any work you have created using these resources so please share them on social media using #COAMAtHome

 The Iron Age Roundhouse